 Since enactment of the Health Care Reform Law, there have been, and continue to be, numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
 For example, with enactment of the Tax Cuts and Jobs Act of 2017, or the TCJA, Congress repealed the "individual mandate."
 The repeal of this provision of the Health Care Reform Law, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
 Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the Health Care Reform Law, and therefore because the mandate was repealed as part of the Tax Cuts and Jobs Act, the remaining provisions of the Health Care Reform Law are invalid as well.
 On December 18, 2019, the Court of Appeals for the Fifth Circuit court affirmed the lower court's ruling that the individual mandate portion of the Health Care Reform Law is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the Health Care Reform Law.
 Thereafter, the U.S. Supreme Court agreed to hear this case.
 Oral argument in the case took place on November 10, 2020.
 On February 10, 2021, the Biden Administration withdrew the federal government's support for overturning the Health Care Reform Law.
-A ruling by the Court is expected sometime this year.
-It is unclear how this decision and any subsequent appeals and other efforts to repeal and replace the Health Care Reform Law will impact the Health Care Reform Law and our business.
+On June 17, 2021, the U.S. Supreme Court rejected this challenge to the Health Care Reform Law after finding that plaintiffs do not have standing to challenge the constitutionality of the statute.
+It is unclear how such litigation and other efforts to repeal and replace the Health Care Reform Law will impact the Health Care Reform Law and our business.
 Litigation and legislation over the Health Care Reform Law are likely to continue, with unpredictable and uncertain results.